yashsrivastavaaa/TrakIt/README.md

 # TrakIt

 **Seamlessly track your job applications.**
-TrakIt is a simple and effective tool to help you stay organized during your job search.
-Keep a record of the companies you've applied to and track the status of each application in one place.
+TrakIt is a comprehensive job application tracker designed to help job seekers stay organized and efficient throughout their job search process.
+It allows users to securely log in and maintain detailed records of companies they’ve applied to, including job positions, locations, compensation, and personalized notes.
+With TrakIt, users can easily track and update the status of each application—from applied to interviewing, offered, or rejected—while also enabling search and filtering for better management.
+Built with a clean and intuitive interface, TrakIt simplifies the often overwhelming task of managing multiple job applications, empowering users to stay focused and make informed decisions in their career journey.
 ---

 ## ✨ Features